Narsinh Mehta: Early life

-Narsinh Mehta was born in Gopnath village near the town of Talaja (now located in the Bhavnagar district, Gujarat).
+Narsinh Mehta was born in the town of Talaja (now located in the Bhavnagar district, Gujarat).
 As a member of the Nagar Brahmin community, Narsinh's father held an administrative position in a royal court.
 Narsinh was mute until the age of eight.
 He began to speak only after meeting a holy man who had him utter the phrase "Radhe Shyam".
 His older brother, Bansidhar, was 17 years his senior.
 Narsinh's parents died when he was five years old; he was left dependent on his older brother and his sister-in-law.

 Based on the language, style, and emotion of Narsinh's poetic works, it is believed he studied in his Nagar family tradition and had knowledge of literary tradition and creativity.
 However, his poetry focuses exclusively on religious devotion and is attributed to becoming a devotee of Krishna.

 Becoming a devotee of Krishna

 Narsinh and his wife Manekbai lived in his older brother Bansidhar's home, but were treated very poorly by Bansidhar's wife.
 An ill-tempered woman, she taunted and insulted Narsinh repeatedly.
 One day, when Narsinh had enough of her taunts and insults, he left the house and went to a nearby forest in search of some peace, where he fasted and meditated by a secluded Shiva lingam at Gopnath mahadev Mandir for seven days.
 Pleased by his devotion, the god Shiva is said to have manifested before Narsinh and took him to Vrindavan where he saw Krishna and the gopis dancing (ras leela).
 There, Narsinh is described to hold the torch which lit the grounds for the ras leela.
 He was so engrossed in watching Krishna that he did not realize the torch was burning his hand.
 Krishna was pleased with Narsinh's devotion and granted him a wish.
-Narsinh asked to have never-ending devotion of Krishna and the ability to sing about his glory.
+Narsinh asked to have never-ending devotion to Krishna and the ability to sing about his glory.
 Krishna granted him this, along with the constant vision of ras leela and the promise to always be at Narsinh's side.
 He resolved to compose around 22,000 kirtans or compositions.

 After this transformative experience, Narsinh returned to his village, touched his sister-in-law's feet as reverence, and thanked her for insulting him for had she not made him upset, the above episode would not have occurred.
 Thereafter Narsinh moved out of his brother's home and to a small house in Junagadh, where he began a life of devotion dedicated to Krishna.